 - Highly reliable tracking: We have three features to guarantee high reliable tracking.
 Always-on, offline tracking, and mock-location prevention.
-All three features guarantee no data is lossed whether the app is closed, the mobile is offline, or if the user is using mock location apps.
-Details of these features can be read here.
+All three features guarantee no data is lost whether the app is closed, the mobile is offline, or if the user is using mock location apps.
+Read more details of these features.

 - Optimized for all devices: With an iOS SDK and Android SDK optimized for broad integration across almost all devices, you can ensure that your location features work seamlessly for all your users.

-Location SDKs collect a lot more than simply latitude and longitude.
+Location software development kits collect a lot more than simply latitude and longitude.
 Roam.ai’s location SDK collects a wide range of data with every location update.
-You can use this data to make informed decisions or build location tracking and other features into your app.
+You can use this data to make informed decisions or other features into your app.

 The data comes as a JSON file that you can customize depending on what data you need for your use case.